Employee stock option plans: the complete startup guide

 What if the employee leaves?

-The Plan Rules may contain general ‘buy-back’ provisions, which give the company the right (but not the obligation) to buy stocks back from employees when they leave the company.
+The Plan Rules may contain general ‘buy-back’ provisions, which give the company the right (but not the obligation) to buy company stock back from employees when they leave the company.

 The Plan Rules may set out the price which the Company must pay to buy-back stocks when the employee leaves.
 The price will be based on the circumstances in which the employee leaves - i.e. whether they are a good leaver or a bad leaver.